The Scottish Green Party has launched its manifesto for the 2011 Scottish Parliament election.

 Housing

-- Further restrict the right to buy council homes, ensuring social housing remains available as social housing.
+- Reverse the cut to the housing budget and invest in social housing.- Further restrict the right to buy council homes, ensuring social housing remains available as social housing.

 - Bring more empty homes back into use, using a mixture of grants, loans and strengthened legal powers for councils and social landlords to take over properties.